 Among physicians and certain health authorities, BMI measurements are used as one key assessment in determining if someone is at risk for obesity.
 Along with BMI, the other two primary tools for assessing one’s obesity risk are waist circumference measurements and measurements of things like cholesterol and blood sugar levels, which are significant risk factors for diseases and conditions associated with obesity.

-As mentioned above, BMI is calculated by a formula that takes into account someone’s weight compared to height.
+As mentioned above, BMI or body mass index is calculated by a formula that takes into account someone’s weight compared to height.
 The National Heart, Lung and Blood Institute offers an easy-to-use BMI calculator to the public (it’s applicable to both women and men).
 To figure out your BMI within seconds, you can enter your current weight and height using standard or metric measurements, at which point the calculations are all done for you.
-Once you know your BMI “score,” you can use it to see how you compare to other adults of your same height.
+Once you know your BMI “score” from the BMI calculator, you can use it to see how you compare to other adults of your same height.

 The BMI chart used by authorities like the National Institute of Health can be found here.
 The standardized BMI chart is split into four categories: